macOS Catalina vs macOS Mojave

 - extensions and launch agents

 You can do it on your own, without any app or technician.
-But if I would pick an app to effectively clean your Mac, it would be CleanMyMac X by MacPaw.
-It’s so easy and beautiful you’ll almost get addicted to it.
+But I suggest using an app to clean your Mac effectively, CleanMyMac X by MacPaw.
+It’s so easy and with the stunning design that you’ll almost get addicted to it.
 It deletes 9-15 GB of junk on average and is notarized by Apple.
-Download its free edition here.
+Download the free version here.

-After you’ve cleaned your Mac and prepared it for macOS Catalina, back your Mac using Time Machine.
+After cleaning your Mac and preparing it for macOS Catalina, back up your Mac using Time Machine.

-macOS Catalina was and continues to be a great upgrade.
-And when you compare it with Mojave, it’s clear that there are lots of improvements and new features.
-And you can always find an app (like CleanMyMac) to clear out junk files before you upgrade.
+macOS Catalina was and continues to be an excellent upgrade.
+And when you compare it with Mojave, it’s clear that there are many improvements and brand new features to try.
+And don’t forget to use utility apps like CleanMyMac X to clear out junk files before upgrading.